The Virgin Guide

 It's come to our attention that not everyone wants to drink alcohol.

-“There is no reason why zero proof cocktails should be absent from menus,” she says – renaming mocktails as the more urban-sounding, ‘zero-proof cocktails.’
+“There is no reason why zero proof cocktails should be absent from menus,” she says – even then renaming mocktails as the more urban-sounding, ‘zero-proof cocktails.’

 “In fact, it's the integral balance of flavours that becomes the key variable, not solely the use of spirits."